ibm-cloud-docs/Backup/bmr-plugin.md

 ## Capabilities provided
 {: #BMRcapabilities}

-- Restore your system to a select point-in-time.
+- Restore your system to a selected point in time.
 - Restore your system from image or file-based backups.
 - Restore your system from backups that are stored on the {{site.data.keyword.backup_notm}}.
 - Start a recovery transaction that you can use to restore your data without a bootable system.